How did you become homeless?

 If the reasons the council gives are wrong or unclear, talk to an adviser at Shelter's free housing advice helpline 0808 800 4444 or Citizens Advice straight away.
 Intentionality is complicated, and it's possible that the council hasn't looked into your situation properly.

 What happens next?

-If the council decides that you are homeless and but are intentionally homeless, it has to provide you with:
+If the council decides that you are intentionally homeless, it has to provide you with:

 - advice and assistance to find somewhere else to live

 - temporary accommodation while you look for a new home.

 Go to the section on other options if the council can't help to find out how to go about finding your own accommodation.